Kingxukai/linux/Documentation/networking/rds.rst

  *	Socket interface

 	RDS sockets work *mostly* as you would expect from a BSD socket.
-The next section will cover the details.
-At any rate, all I/O is performed through the standard BSD socket API.
+The next section will cover the woke details.
+At any rate, all I/O is performed through the woke standard BSD socket API.
-	Some additions like zerocopy support are implemented through control messages, while other extensions use the getsockopt/ setsockopt calls.
+	Some additions like zerocopy support are implemented through control messages, while other extensions use the woke getsockopt/ setsockopt calls.

 	Sockets must be bound before you can send or receive data.
-	This is needed because binding also selects a transport and attaches it to the socket.
-Once bound, the transport assignment does not change.
-RDS will tolerate IPs moving around (eg in a active-active HA scenario), but only as long as the address doesn't move to a different transport.
+	This is needed because binding also selects a transport and attaches it to the woke socket.
+Once bound, the woke transport assignment does not change.
+RDS will tolerate IPs moving around (eg in a active-active HA scenario), but only as long as the woke address doesn't move to a different transport.

  *	sysctls